Didactics

 Opportunities to speak

 Effective communication is paramount for success in rheumatology.
-Our program provides numerous opportunities to hone your public speaking skills and gain experience presenting to diverse audiences:
+Our program provides numerous opportunities to hone public speaking skills and gain experience presenting to diverse audiences:

 • OHSU Colleagues and Faculty: CPC, journal club, research in progress

-• Lay-people: Medical coders, patient groups
+• Other: Nursing staff, medical coders, patient groups